hiro2620/DRF-RESTAPI-server-with-auth/README.md

 ```
 api endpoint is available at localhost:8000/api/v1/

-See localhost:8000/docs/ to check and test available api
+See localhost:8000/docs/ to check and test available api endpoints.
+You can use JWT token on 'Token' menu button on left-bottom of the docs page.

 Make sure access /api/v1/auth/jwt/ to get token and set it to header before access API.
-You can see example HTTP requests on test.sh
+See example HTTP requests on 'test.sh'.

-Also, admin page on /admin is useful to manage users and schedules
+Also, admin page on /admin is useful to manage users and schedules.

 # Note

-tested Environment:
+Tested environment:
  - python 3.8.2
  - Manjaro Linux 20.0 x86_64